-Growing numbers of Israelis reinfected with South African variant raises concern despite vaccinations
+Number of Israelis reinfected by South African variant rises to 3, raising concerns

 Israel has vaccinated more than 3.9 million of its citizens, more than 40 percent of its total population of about 9 million.
 Some 2.5 million have received the second dose.

-Last month, Pfizer-BioNTech released results from lab tests that, while not yet peer-reviewed, showed that the vaccine is effective against the so-called N501Y mutation which is found in both the British and South African variants.
+Last month, Pfizer-BioNTech released results from lab tests that, while not yet peer-reviewed, showed that the vaccine is effective against the N501Y mutation which is found in both the British and South African variants.

 In a statement, the two companies said the preliminary findings “do not indicate the need for a new vaccine to address the emerging variants,” but that they are “prepared to respond” with updates to their shot if necessitated by new strains.